openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

    into a concrete list by providing additional information (the type of list elements).

-   Supported by many programming languages, a similar feature (‘generics’ or ‘templates’) serves as the basis of the generic programming paradigm.
+   Supported by many programming languages, a similar feature (*generics* or *templates*) serves as the basis of the generic programming paradigm.
 It enables making programs and program structures more generic and reusable.